-Being arrested for a crime, regardless of whether you truly committed it, is a serious life event that can be overwhelming, discouraging, and terrifying.
+Being arrested for a crime, regardless of whether or not you truly committed it, is a serious life event that can be overwhelming, discouraging, and terrifying.
 The next several days following an arrest are confusing to many people, especially when it is their first run-in with the law.
-What you do – or fail to do – in those 72 hours can significantly determine the way your criminal proceedings will go and ultimately, what consequences will occur due to your arrest.
+What you do – or fail to do – in those 72 hours can significantly impact the way your criminal case will be decided and ultimately, what consequences will occur due to your arrest.
 Legal counsel can help you understand your particular situation and determine the best defense to protect your legal rights.

-As a knowledgeable criminal defense attorney at Dodds Law Office, PC, I represent people facing criminal charges throughout the state of Illinois.
-Together, let’s review and investigate all of the facts of your case and explore your possible legal options for building a defense.
-With an office located in Bloomington, I also serve clients in Champaign, Peoria, Lincoln, Urbana, Pekin, and other parts of Illinois.
+As a knowledgeable criminal defense attorney at the Dodds Law Office, PC, I represent people facing criminal charges of every magnitude (traffic, misdemeanor, DUI, felony) in Bloomington, Illinois and throughout the entire state.
+Together, let’s review and investigate all of the facts of your case and explore all of your possible legal options for building a defense.
+With an office centrally located in Bloomington, Illinois, I also serve clients in Champaign, Peoria, Lincoln, Urbana, Pekin, and other parts of Illinois.
 Contact me at Dodds Law Office, PC to schedule a one-on-one consultation today.

 Next Steps Following an Arrest